 Following Joanne's appointment, we announced a revision to the committee structure with effect from 1 March 2021 to establish separate committees for audit, risk, remuneration and nomination matters.
 In conjunction with this, Jim Coyle was appointed as senior independent director.
-Further information on the board appointments is provided below.
+Further information on the board appointments is provided in section 2.